 Step one – choose your space

-In Dotty’s case, we’ve chosen a spot she likes sitting in in the living room.
+In Dotty’s case, we’ve chosen a spot she likes to sit in the living room.
 It’ll be warm, all the curtains will be shut, the TV will be on to drown out bangs and her owners will be in there with her (she’s pretty needy and likes company).

 Step two – create a safe space